Current Graduate Researchers

 Supervisors: Professor Sundhya Pahuja and Professor Jürgen Kurtz

 International law increasingly governs whether, and the manner in which, people may move to other countries to work.
-This governance, which includes governance by preferential trade agreements, is often justified using claims about the development project in workers’ states of origin.
-In his PhD thesis, Robi is seeking to develop a better understanding of the legal regimes that govern Indians’ international labour mobility, and in particular of the relationship between those regimes and the development project.
-The thesis aims to elaborate the political economy of those regimes, and to unpack the assumptions underpinning the expansion of international law and governance in this area.Robi holds Bachelor of Commerce, Bachelor of Laws (Honours) and Master of Laws degrees from the University of Melbourne, and is a Teaching Fellow at Melbourne Law School.
+This governance, which includes governance by preferential trade agreements, is often justified using claims about development in workers’ states of origin.
+In his PhD thesis, Robi is seeking to develop a better understanding of the international legal regimes that govern Indians’ international labour mobility, and of the relationship between those regimes and the development project.
+The thesis aims to elaborate the political economy of those regimes, and to unpack the assumptions underpinning the expansion of international law and governance in this area.Robi holds Bachelor of Commerce, Bachelor of Laws (Honours) and Master of Laws degrees from the University of Melbourne.
+He previously worked as a coporate lawyer at Mallesons Stephen Jaques (now King & Wood Mallesons) in Melbourne and at Freshfields (now Freshfields Bruckhaus Deringer) in London.

 - Ms Andrea Bockley